orbs-network/nexus-sushiswap/README.md

 ### Protection from flash loan attacks using price oracle

 Since IL is divided between two parties (ETH provider and USDC provider), we must protect against IL manipulation by depositors.
 Different ETH depositors cannot manipulate each other, but they can manipulate the USDC provider.
 Manipulation requires the ETH depositor to cause an artificial drastic change in the ETH price of Sushi ETH/USDC pair by means such as flash loans.
-To prevent this, the contract validates the ETH price in Sushi ETH/USDC pair by comparing it to an external ETH price oracle (either [Chainlink](https://docs.chain.link/docs/architecture-decentralized-model/) or [Compound](https://compound.finance/docs/prices)).
+To prevent this, the contract validates the ETH price in Sushi ETH/USDC pair by comparing it to an external ETH price oracle [Chainlink](https://docs.chain.link/docs/architecture-decentralized-model/).
 If the difference in price is extreme, the transaction is reverted.

 ## Further reading